Yoast/wordpress-seo/packages/seo-integration/readme.md

 `@yoast/seo-integration` combines the functionality of `@yoast/replacement-variables` and `@yoast/seo-store` into a single interface.
 It currently does four things that every editor integration with Yoast has to account for:

-1. Create an analysis worker that can analyze papers.
+1. Create an analysis worker that can analyze papers. (via configuration of `createSeoIntegration`)
-2. Manage analysis paper and Yoast form data in a Redux store.
+2. Manage analysis paper and Yoast form data in a Redux store. (via actions and selectors in `@yoast/seo-store`)
-3. Triggers new analyses whenever this data changes.
+3. Triggers new analyses whenever this data changes. (via rendered `useAnalysis` hook)
-4. Applies replacement variables to paper data before it is sent to the worker for analysis.
+4. Applies replacement variables to paper data before it is sent to the worker for analysis. (via `preparePaper` filter)

 > This package is platform agnostic, meaning it should be able to work for all platforms.
 When adding code, be sure it is not specific to a single platform, for instace WordPress.